How to build an online campaign for the awareness stage in 2 days

 So, speaking the 'marketing language', the secret lies in understanding your buyer's journey and doing your best to help your customers to go through it with as minimum friction as possible.
 The first stage of this journey is called 'The Awareness Stage', and today we'll see how to build an online campaign targeting buyers during this specific stage.

-I borrowed the graphic below from HubSpot to illustrate what I'm talking about, but I encourage you to read this quick post if you want to have a better understanding of the subject.
+We borrowed the graphic below from HubSpot to illustrate what we're talking about, but we encourage you to read this quick post if you want to have a better understanding of the subject.
 So, let's do it.

 1. Understand your audience (6h)